nadyaclrp/SL5/README.md

 ![ProjectDetailsScreenView_HDP](https://github.com/nadyaclrp/SL5/blob/main/Documentation/HeartDiseasePrediction_ScreenDetails.jpeg)

 ## Education
-Section ini berisikan riwayat pendidikan formal dan riwayat pencapaian saya.
+This section contains my formal education history and achievement history.

 ![Education](https://github.com/nadyaclrp/SL5/blob/main/Documentation/Education.png)

 ## Reach
-Section ini dibuat dengan tampilan berupa footer yang berisikan gambar diri, kontak dan social media yang dapat dihubungi, pilihan section, serta keterangan institusi yang dituju.
-Yang mana, ketika diklik tiap-tiap ikon dan tulisannya dapat langsung redirect ke link pribadi  kontak dan sosial media saya.
+This section is displayed like a footer containing a self-image, contact and social media that can be contacted, section options, and a description of the intended institution.
+Which, when each icon and text is clicked, can immediately redirect to my personal contact and social media links.

 ![Reach](https://github.com/nadyaclrp/SL5/blob/main/Documentation/Reach.png)

-# Tutorial Mengunduh dan Menjalankan Website
+# Tutorial on Downloading and Running This Website

---> **Dengan Git Clone**
+--> **Git Clone**
-1. Install Git terlebih dahulu, pada perangkat Anda.
-Installasi dapat menggunakan link berikut: https://www.atlassian.com/git/tutorials/install-git#windows
+1. Install Git first, on your device.
+Installation can use the following link: https://www.atlassian.com/git/tutorials/install-git#windows
-2. Jalankan clone repository ini pada terminal perangkat Anda `> https://github.com/nadyaclrp/SL5.git`.
+2. Run this clone repository on your terminal device `> https://github.com/nadyaclrp/SL5.git`.
-3. Buka folder repository yang sudah terdownload pada code editor Anda (Disarankan menggunakan Visual Studio Code).
+3. Open the downloaded repository folder in your code editor (Recommended using Visual Studio Code).
-4. Jalankan perintah `composer install` dan `cp .env.example .env` pada terminal.
+4. Run the `composer install` and `cp .env.example .env` commands in the terminal.
-5. Jalankan perintah `npm install` untuk menginstall node package manager pada device.
+5. Run the `npm install` command to install the node package manager on the device.
-6. Jalankan perintah `npm run build` dan `php artisan key:generate`.
+6. Run the `npm run build` and `php artisan key:generate` commands.
-7. Jalankan program dengan perintah `php artisan serve`.
+7. Run the program with the command `php artisan serve`.
-8. Anda sudah dapat menjalankan program secara langsung pada device Anda, melalui link yang ditampilkan pada terminal.
+8. You can now run the program directly on your device, via the link displayed on the terminal.

---> **Manual**
+--> **Manuals**
-1. Download repository dengan buka dan pilih pada tombol `Code > Download ZIP`.
+1. Download the repository by opening it and selecting the `Code > Download ZIP` button.
-2. Buka folder yang sudah didownload pada Code Editor Anda (Disarankan menggunakan Visual Studio Code).
+2. Open the downloaded folder in your Code Editor (Recommended using Visual Studio Code).
-3. Install npm package dengan NodeJS terlebih dahulu pada device Anda.
-Atau dapat mengikuti cara pada link berikut: https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac
+3. Install the npm package with NodeJS first on your device.
+Or you can follow the method on the following link: https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac
-4. Install package Tailwind CSS untuk Laravel pada device Anda.
-Atau dapat mengikuti cara pada link berikut: https://tailwindcss.com/docs/guides/laravel
+4. Install the Tailwind CSS package for Laravel on your device.
+Or you can follow the method on the following link: https://tailwindcss.com/docs/guides/laravel
-5. Buka terminal code editor Anda.
+5. Open your terminal code editor.
-6. Jalankan perintah `npm run dev` dan `php artisan serve` untuk menjalankan program.
+6. Execute the `npm run dev` and `php artisan serve` commands to run the program.
-7. Anda sudah dapat menjalankan program secara langsung pada device Anda, melalui link yang ditampilkan pada terminal.
+7. You can now run the program directly on your device, via the link displayed on the terminal.